p-schulz/facade_parsing/README.md

   you've rectified an image in Preview mode (see "Rectification" below) — it's a raw pixel dump, not the JSON result, useful for feeding the warped photo into another tool.
+- **File > Import Config... / Export Config...** — load or save the
+  Tuning panel's entire `Config` as a `.json` file, via the same `configToJson`/`configFromJson`/`readConfigJson`/`writeConfigJson` the CLI's `--config-file` flag and `tune --output` already use, so files are interchangeable between GUI and CLI.
+This is how you keep several tuned presets around — e.g. one per facade material or photo style — and switch between them per sample instead of re-tuning every slider by hand each time: tune against one photo, Export Config, switch to a different sample, Import a different preset (or the same one to compare).
+Import replaces the whole `Config` and immediately re-runs the pipeline on whatever's currently shown; Export always saves the Tuning panel's current values, regardless of whether they've been applied to the loaded image yet.
 - **Tuning panel** (right column, full window height) — every `Config` field, grouped by stage, as sliders/checkboxes with a "Reset to defaults" button.
 Edits re-run the pipeline on whatever's currently